Should You Trust Preston Ely’s Real Estate Mogul?

 Quick Summary of Real Estate Mogul

-Pros: Access to experts, great content, a member community, and generated forms and contracts make this product a solid investment.
+The Good: Access to experts, great content, a member community, and generated forms and contracts make this product a solid investment.

-Cons: Some tactics may raise eyebrows or legal flags.
+The Bad: Some tactics may raise eyebrows or legal flags.
 Certain program facets are thin.

-Our Recommendation: This program is recommended if you're looking to invest in real estate.
+The Bottom Line: This program is recommended if you're looking to invest in real estate.

 If you haven’t heard of Preston Ely before, he is the name behind various real estate investment and other entrepreneurial products including Flip Your Way to Financial Freedom, REO Rockstar, Wake Up Wealthy and Instant Guru.
 He’s also authored several books including No B.S.
 Real Estate Investing, Instant Probate Profits, How to Steal Houses From Banks.
 The guy also has his fingers in fitness, Internet marketing, fantasy sports, gold investment, and personal development.